 Common in spear phishing, or business email compromise, pretexting is typically phase one of a broader scheme to extract information from a victim.
 Ultimately, it’s an invitation to participate in a crime.
 It often starts with a friendly “hello” and ends with businesses losing thousands—sometimes millions—of dollars.

-Below are five examples of pretexting detected by Vade Secure:
+Below are five pretexting and social engineering examples detected by Vade:

 1. Are you available?